nextstrain/docs.nextstrain.org/src/reference/faq.rst

 How is the new Conda runtime different from the old "native" runtime?
 ---------------------------------------------------------------------------

-Summary: The Conda runtime, like the Docker runtime, is fully managed by the Nextstrain CLI.
+The Conda runtime, like the Docker runtime, is fully managed by the Nextstrain CLI.

-In Docker, the CLI manages versioning of the ``nextstrain/base`` Docker image, which comes packaged with common software tools used for Nextstrain-related analysis.
+The CLI manages the versioning of an isolated Conda environment separate from any existing Conda installation (if present).
+It ensures all the software tools used for Nextstrain-related analysis are available and handles updates to them via the ``nextstrain update`` command (like the Docker runtime).

-In Conda, the CLI manages the versioning of an isolated Conda environment separate from any existing Conda installation (if present).
-If you wish to use your existing Conda environment from the old native runtime or set up a new Conda environment, please refer to the ambient runtime usage instructions on the installation page.
+If you wish to use your existing ``nextstrain`` Conda environment from the previously-named native runtime or set up a new Conda environment yourself, please refer to the ambient runtime usage instructions on the installation page.